ManikantaGudipudi/LNSimulation/README.md

 - **Faster Routing**: Often reduces execution time by 20-30%
 - **Better Path Discovery**: More accurate capacity information leads to better path selection
 - **Reduced Exploration**: Fewer paths need to be checked before success
+- **Aggressive Pruning**: With info sharing, ALL insufficient edges are removed, not just the first failing one

 ### Information Sharing Costs
 - **Computational Overhead**: Sharing and processing additional information takes time
 - **Privacy Concerns**: More information sharing reduces privacy
 - **Network Load**: Additional communication overhead

+### Pruning Strategies
+- **No Info Sharing**: Conservative approach - removes only the first failing edge (sender knows only their own edges)
+- **With Info Sharing**: Aggressive approach - removes ALL edges with insufficient capacity that we have information about (includes receiver and intermediate node knowledge)
+- **Why Aggressive Helps**: More information allows for better pruning decisions, potentially avoiding multiple failed attempts

 ### Factors Affecting Efficiency
 - **Payment Amount**: Larger payments may benefit more from information sharing